 SFO Museum exists to enhance the Airport environment and to provide a rich cultural and educational experience for the more than 58 million passengers who travel through SFO each year and the 30,000 people who work at the Airport.
 SFO Museum reflects the priority given to art and culture in San Francisco, and it is an important aspect of the Airport’s industry-leading efforts to provide the best possible passenger experience.

 SFO Museum began in 1980 as a collaboration between the San Francisco Airport Commission and the Fine Arts Museums of San Francisco.
 From modest beginnings with a single exhibition gallery, the program quickly expanded throughout the terminals.
-SFO Museum was accredited by the American Alliance of Museums in 1999, reaccredited in 2005, and remains the first and only accredited museum located at an airport.
+SFO Museum was accredited by the American Alliance of Museums in 1999, reaccredited in 2005 and 2019, and remains the first and only accredited museum located at an airport.

 Accreditation means that a museum has met or exceeded a rigorous set of standards about its ability to safely borrow, collect, transport, handle, and exhibit a variety of material objects.
 These standards are set and updated by the American Alliance of Museums (AAM).
 Once conferred, accreditation provides assurance to potential lenders and donors that they can confidently loan or donate objects and trust their partnered museum with the proper care, handling, and curatorial treatment of their objects.
 As of 2018, there are 1,077 museums accredited by AAM out of over 35,000 museums in the United States, as estimated by the Institute of Museum and Library Services in 2014.